Short-term rental property generating positive monthly cash flow — vacation home exterior with financial ledger and booking calendar illustrations

 Shoulder season−10% to +10% of averageMaintain pricing discipline

 Annual cash flow is the only reliable measure.
-A property generating $2,500/month in summer and -$200/month in winter still delivers strong annual cash flow of approximately $18,000.
+A property generating $2,500/month in summer and −$200/month in winter still delivers roughly $18,000 in annual cash flow — a figure a monthly snapshot would dramatically misrepresent.
+Markets driven by year-round business travel typically compress seasonal swings and deliver more consistent monthly cash flow than pure leisure destinations.

 Tips for Maximizing Cash Flow

-2. Reduce your largest expenses first: Mortgage payments and property management fees are typically the two biggest expenses.
-Refinancing or self-managing can add hundreds per month.
+2. Attack the largest expense first: Mortgage payments and management fees typically consume 50–60% of gross revenue.
+Refinancing, negotiating a lower management rate, or self-managing can add $300–$600 per month.

-3. Minimize vacancy: Reduce minimum stays during slow seasons, offer mid-week discounts, and maintain excellent reviews to keep occupancy above break-even.
+3. Minimize vacancy: Reduce minimum-stay requirements during slow seasons, offer mid-week discounts, and maintain excellent reviews to keep occupancy above break-even.
+Every unbooked night is a permanent revenue loss.

 Frequently Asked Questions